mtdukes/filing-fetcher/README.md

 # Filing fetcher
-Automatically grab FCC political filings from a defined list of stations.
+Automatically (eventually) grab FCC political filings from a defined list of stations.

 Eventually, this might look something like: